flame-engine/flame/CONTRIBUTING.md

 All the default text should be removed from the commit message and the PR description and the instructions from the "Migration instruction" (if the PR is breaking) should be copied into the commit message.

-## Breaking changes

-When doing breaking changes a deprecation tag should be added when possible and contain a message that conveys to the user what which version that the deprecated method/field will be removed in and what method they should use instead to perform the task.
-The version specified should be at least two versions after the current one, such that there will be at least one stable release where the users get to see the deprecation warning and in the version after that (or a later version) the deprecated entity should be removed.

 ## Creating a release